cwingard/ndbc-xml/README.md

 ## Output format

 Files are named `HH-DD-Mon-YYYY-<NDBC_ID>.xml` (e.g. `14-30-Mar-2026-46097.xml`).
+Spans longer than one day (reprocess or first run) produce one file per UTC calendar day.

 Each file begins with a WMO bulletin header required by NDBC:
 ```